-Certification on average takes around 100 hours of online tutorials and self-study.
-Most instructors complete and pass their exam and case studies within one to three months of registration.
+Certification on average takes around 60 hours of online tutorials and self-study.
+Most instructors complete and pass their exam within one to three months of registration.
 There is no set time limit to certify.

 What materials are provided?

-The Oxygen Advantage® trademarked logo, instructor manual, marketing materials and client intake form are available to all instructors.
+The Oxygen Advantage® trademarked logo, downloadable PDF of instructor manual, marketing materials and client intake form are available to all instructors.

 Is there an exam?